Activiti/activiti-7-developers-guide/getting-started.md

 ## Getting Started

+Welcome to our Getting Started Guide.
+This guide is a step by step tutorial on how to get Activiti Cloud up and running.

 The first decision that you will need to make is to choose between running all services with:

 * Docker Compose